osidorkin/haskell-eigen/README.md

-> this package is maintaned by @chessai at https://github.com/chessai/eigen now
+> this repo is in archive status. eigen package is maintaned by @chessai at https://github.com/chessai/eigen now.

 haskell-eigen
 =============